 When Garmin released its incredible new safety utility, autoland, and two aircraft manufacturers, Piper and Cirrus, announced its imminent certification in their flagship planes, the M600 SLS and the SF-50 Vision Jet, respectively, it was a big deal.
-By my reading, it was the number one topic of conversation in aviation chat groups across the segments.
+A short while later, Daher announced its TBM 940 would have Autoland, as well.
+By my reading, at the time of its launch, it was the number one topic of conversation in aviation chat groups across the segments.
 Airline pilots, bush pilots, homebuilders, and the private Jet-A crowd were all talking about Autoland.

 Subscribe today to Plane & Pilot magazine for industry news, reviews and much more delivered straight to you!